estrategias-adaptativas/transitional-typology/article.md

 In contrast, traditional Portuguese urbanism is predicated on few abstract regulations and, most important, a shared body of knowledge made up of both vernacular and 'classical' principles.
-Most planning decisions were, of necessity, entrusted to engineers on the ground, acting on general guidelines set out by local or central authorities, especially in the broad expanses of colonial Brazil.
-Standard modules for such design decisions as the laying out of street widths or block and lot sizes were widely understood by builders.
-In spite of the high-profile urban renewal and expansion projects of the late nineteenth century, modelled after Haussmann's Paris or Anglo-American garden cities, much of the urban fabric in Brazil continued to be laid out in the same piecemeal fashion of Portuguese tradition, well into the twentieth century if not until the present.
+Most planning decisions are, of necessity, entrusted to engineers and builders on the ground, acting on general guidelines set out by local or central authorities, especially in the broad expanses of colonial Brazil.
+Standard modules for such design decisions as the laying out of street widths or block and lot sizes are widely understood by builders.
+In spite of the high-profile urban renewal and expansion projects of the late nineteenth century, modelled after Haussmann's Paris or Anglo-Saxon garden cities, much of the urban fabric in Portugal and Brazil continues to be laid out in the same piecemeal fashion of Portuguese tradition, well into the twentieth century if not until the present.

-Rather than considering the peripheral survival of traditional urbanism as an inconsequential holdout at the margins of progress, I propose to assert its legitimacy as a means to achieve resilient and sustainable cities within the socio-economic reality of Brazil.
-I do so by documenting its historical patterns, with an emphasis on vernacular and decentralised responses to rapid urbanisation and to the programmes of working class housing from the mid nineteenth century onwards.
-This general aim will be achieved by establishing a typological series of traditional urban fabrics, evidencing the persistence and slow transformation of urban forms and building patterns.
+Rather than considering the peripheral survival of traditional urbanism as an inconsequential holdout at the margins of progress, I propose to assert its legitimacy as a means to achieve resilient and sustainable cities within the socio-economic reality of peripheral building cultures.
+I do so by documenting its historical patterns, with an emphasis on vernacular and decentralised knowledge being leveraged by centralised planning determinations, as well as to the programmes of working class housing from the mid nineteenth century onwards.
+This general aim is be achieved by establishing a typological series of traditional urban fabrics, evidencing the persistence and slow transformation of urban forms and building patterns.

-The documentation for this research has drawn on mainly graphical evidence of urban areas in Brazil, as well as of comparable examples in Portugal.
+The documentation for this research has drawn on mainly graphical evidence of urban areas in Portugal and Brazil.
 These graphical sources have been collected from earlier research, municipal planning offices, and a few are extant historic drawings from original plans or later surveys that were preserved in archives.
 A number of new towns and urban extensions from the mid to late nineteenth century, laid out by engineers, surveyors, and builders, provide evidence of the continued use of traditional modules and of the adaptation of these modules to local conditions.
 Because there are few extant drawings from much of the nineteenth century, discerning these modules involves reconstructing original land subdivision patterns from present-day conditions.

-The empirical methods of the British and Italian schools of urban morphology are more promising for the reconstruction of genealogies of patterns and processes of typological development.
-These methods can provide indirect hints to poorly documented features such as socio-economic arrangements, and in turn establish the continuity and resilience of urban patterns.
-The Italian 'school' of procedural typology provides a significant part of the theoretical groundwork regarding the possibility of establishing morphological genealogies of vernacular and traditional urban patterns.
+The empirical methods of the British and Italian schools of urban morphology are promising for the reconstruction of genealogies of patterns and processes of typological development.
+These methods can provide indirect hints to poorly documented features such as socio-economic arrangements, and in turn establish the continuity and resilience of urban patterns [@oliveira:2016urban].
+The Italian 'school' of procedural typology provides a significant part of the theoretical groundwork regarding the possibility of establishing morphological genealogies of vernacular and traditional urban patterns [@cataldi:2015tipologie].

-The persistence of spatial and topological relationships among elements---general lot shapes, block arrangements and configurations, and street and square hierarchies---can then be extrapolated from the documentation.
+The persistence of spatial and topological relationships among elements---general lot shapes, block arrangements and configurations, and street and square hierarchies---can then be extrapolated from the documentation [@conzen:2018core].
 The goal of this analysis is not only to derive *local* morphological and syntactic patterns, but also to extrapolate similarities and typologies prevalent *among* several urban developments.

+This analysis shows significant continuity in the urban and building modules used in Portuguese and Brazilian towns from the thirteenth to the twentieth centuries.
+Beginning with the 'birth' of modular urban design in Portugal in the thirteenth century, a limited set of lot and street dimensions dominates town planning.
+A first major inflection in these standards occurs in the third quarter of the eighteenth century, with an attempt to shape urban form in response to a systematic arrangement of the territory.
+Nevertheless, lot dimensions and house types undergo little change until the late nineteenth and early twentieth centuries.
+Then, the adoption of the metric system as well as the onset of positivist ideals of urban hygiene cause major changes in lot sizes and plan layouts.
+Nevertheless, some aspects of traditional house types are carried on even under these circumstances.

 Portuguese urban development modules up to the eighteenth century
 =================================================================